jw-12138/cwgi-docs/src/pages/server-side.md

 ## Create a personal access token

-Go to [this page](https://github.com/settings/tokens?type=beta) and create an access token, set the `GITHUB_TOKEN` for your worker, this can increase the rate limit to 5000 RPH, thus, a better guest experience.
+Go to [this page](https://github.com/settings/tokens?type=beta) and create an access token, set the `GITHUB_TOKEN` to this token, this can increase the rate limit to 5000 RPH, thus, a better guest experience.

+GitHub offers 2 options for personal access tokens: fine-grained and classic.
+Both are suitable and public repo permission is required to be used in this project.

 ## Set up a custom domain